 - What kind of information the cells in an Excel spreadsheet can contain and how you can see if Excel treats data as text or numbers.

 - How you should NOT use Excel for calculations

 - How to calculate a sum using a formula with the plus sign

 - How to calculate a difference using a formula with the minus sign

-- The functions of "sum", parenthesis and colon in
+- The functions of "sum", parenthesis and colon in formulas

-How to use the AutoSum button
+- How to use the AutoSum button